 In general, determining PDFs from lattice calculations requires the extraction of a continuous distribution from discrete lattice data.
 This challenge is compounded by the finite range of Ioffe times accessible to lattice calculations, which limits the number of data points available.
-Several numerical techniques for the extraction of x-dependent distribution functions from lattice data have been studied, including discrete Fourier transforms, the Backus-Gilbert method [34,41,99,100], the Bayes-Gauss-Fourier transform [41], adapting phenomenologically-motivated functional forms for fitting lattice data [37,40,56,66,101], parametrization of the reduced pseudo-ITD using Jacobi polynomials [35,102], and finally the application of neural networks [103,104].
+Several numerical techniques for the extraction of x-dependent distribution functions from lattice data have been studied, including discrete Fourier transforms, the Backus-Gilbert method [34, 41, 95, 96], the Bayes-Gauss-Fourier transform [41], adapting phenomenologically-motivated functional forms for fitting lattice data [37, 40, 63, 97, 98], parameterization of the reduced pseudo-ITD using Jacobi polynomials [35, 99], and finally the application of neural networks [100, 101].

 Our results for the corrected matrix elements, determined in Sec.
 IV B, have significant statistical uncertainties, because of the subtraction of lattice data of similar magnitudes required to remove the $\mathcal{O}(m_p^2/p_z^2)$ contamination.
 The current precision of the lattice data does not allow us to handle the inverse problem effectively using any of these methods to extract the gluon helicity PDF and gluon spin content in the nucleon.
-Most importantly, the current statistical precision prevents us from completely
+Moreover, we do not expect the perturbative matching formula in Eq.
+(14) to have a noticeable effect on our data at the current level of precision and therefore we do not apply the matching formula to our lattice data in this work.
+At tree-level $\langle x \rangle_g \widetilde{\mathfrak{M}}(\nu)$ can be associated with the gluon helicity ITD $\widetilde{\mathcal{I}}p(\nu)$ (see Eq.
+(14)).
+We also neglect the contributions of the iso-scalar quark distribution.